How Mobile Search works

 Final verification step

-If the Mobile Search renders correctly without cache, the issue is confirmed to be cache-related.
+If the Mobile Search works correctly without cache, the issue is confirmed to be cache-related.